ww0529/3D-Gravity-Imaging/README.md

 the figure exporter.
 It loads `best_model.pth`, builds the same gzz surface inputs used for the GUI-style real-data workflow, runs the trained model, and then writes the paper-ready figure tree under `figures/manuscript_outputs/`.
-The old standalone `Test Code/test_model.py` backend has been merged into the exporter so the reproducibility package has one manuscript-figure entry point.

 ## Run Test Codes